tonesharose31/tonesharose31/README.md

 - 👯 I’m looking to collaborate on ...Team work in a team environment
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...Anything about Life
-- 📫 How to reach me: ...virtually
+- 📫 Email me: ...tonesharose@pursuit.org
 - ⚡ Fun fact: ...
 I love singing, Dancing and being Free...